 Just keep in mind that there may be tax implications, or your employer may be required to pay you the average salary for where you live rather than where they’re located.
 Get all the info before you bank on living in Thailand or Costa Rica and making NYC-level wages.

 Do you really need a college degree to make six figures?
 The short answer is “no.” But, should you?
 Probably.

 The reality is you’re much more likely to earn a six-figure income with a degree under your belt.
-In fact, according to data from the Bureau of Labor Statistics, 57 out of 808 occupations listed in their Occupational Outlook Handbook offer median annual salaries of $100,000, and all required a bachelor’s degree at the very least.
+According to data from the Bureau of Labor Statistics, 74 out of 832 occupations listed in their Occupational Outlook Handbook offer median annual salaries of $80,000, and all require a bachelor’s degree at the very least.

 However, there are also a number of well-paying trade jobs, which typically require little more than a high school diploma.
 Distribution managers, commercial pilots, and even nuclear power plant operators, for instance, can all earn six figures without a four-year degree.

 To help you expand your income streams while establishing financial stability, learn from the successes — and failures — of established six-figure earners.